claudiotalarico/EE406/README.md

       ```
       The easiest way to find out the availble tags is to look at the iic-osic-tools's [release notes](https://github.com/iic-jku/IIC-OSIC-TOOLS/blob/main/RELEASE_NOTES.md)<br>
       **NOTE:** <br>
-      The `start_x.sh` provided with the "current" repository (2025.07) does have some issues with my mac.
-The terminal does not pop up! <br>
+      The `start_x.sh` provided with the "current" repository (2025.07) is attached [here](https://github.com/claudiotalarico/EE406/blob/main/start_x.sh).<br>
-      A possible work-around is to use an older version of the `start_x.sh` script.
-The `start_x.sh` script I am using is attached [here](https://github.com/claudiotalarico/EE406/blob/main/start_x.sh).<br>
+      There used to be a bug (design paths with spaces in their name were not correctly handled), but it has been fixed (2025/08/27).

-14. Following are a few CLI docker commands that may come handy:<br>
+15. Following are a few CLI docker commands that may come handy:<br>
     ```
     docker ps -a
     docker ps -a --no-trunc